Inklingo

 nounB1general

-Use 'casero' when referring to someone who is responsible for the upkeep and management of a house or apartment building, often implying a landlord or property manager.
+Use 'casero' when referring to someone responsible for a house or building, often implying a landlord or property manager with maintenance duties.

 A friendly person holding a set of keys standing in front of a small house.